Contest Theme for 2015:

 Submissions will need to be submitted with English translations if they are crafted in another language or have multilingual content.

-Your essay should have a title page with your name, class year and email address (it will be seperated from your submission before the judges get your work for review).
+Your essay should have a title page with your name, class year and email address (it will be separated from your submission before the judges get your work for review).

 The title page of your essay and a page number should appear in the footer of every page. (not your name)